schoentoon/mcstatus-miner/README.md

 * %maxplayers The maximum amount of players
 * %time A unix timestamp

+As of 13w41a we can also receive a sample of online players, mcstatus-miner now supports this as well.
+As you can see in sample.config you just add a players_format, which will get printed for every player.
+There are 2 possible parameters next to all the ones listed above.

+* %name The name of the player
+* %id I honestly have no idea what this is, but it is returned with each player so we support it.

 This format will be printed to stdout on every sucessful reply, which should happend every *interval* seconds.
 It should be fairly each to simply pipe this directly into another program.
 Below is an example.

 Collectd